SekulKamberov/Car-Renting/README.md

 Try https://cloud.google.com/ with 300$ demo

 CI/CD Pipeline works fine.
-Create a cluster with a minimum 16 CPUs and 32 GB of memory
+Create a cluster with minimum 16 CPUs and 32 GB of memory